timscream/bringsurvey/README.md

 - navigation between screens is improved
 - calculation errors are corrected in the statistics of the surveys
 - the form information is validated before being processed by the server

+v0.5.2:
+- backup of the database structure is added